ajahne/blog/_drafts/2020-6-14-representation-matters.md

 And all of my code compiled.

 ---
 Before I graduated I stopped by Professor Laing's office and told him about that day in Comp 170.
-He listened intently - never displaying his inner thoughts - while I told my story and how he inspired me.
-How after seeing him in class I felt that I could make it in this field.
+He listened intently - never displaying his inner thoughts - while I told my story about how he inspired me.
+How after seeing him teach our class, I felt that I could make it in this field.

 His response?